tiborvansa/minetest-spears/README.txt

 http://wiki.minetest.com/wiki/Installing_Mods

 How to use the mod:
 Spear work similarly to other tools such as swords, even if being a little slower.
-Moreover, a spear can be thrown using the drop key ('Q') or placed on a node using the place key ('right click'); they have also limited digging capabilities.
+A spear can also be thrown using RMB and, if it hits a mob, it deals an amount damage based on speed and material.
+Spears have limited digging capabilities too.

 License:
 Sourcecode: LGPLv2.1 (see http://www.gnu.org/licenses/lgpl-2.1.html)